 See the full list of mechanical engineering research areas.

 The University of Akron provides affordable excellence for students and their families.
 Learn about the Akron Guarantee Scholarship.

 93% of our graduating engineers have jobs within 6 months of graduation.
-Dig into our Engineering Co-op and Placement Program to see what opportunities await.
+Dig into our Co-op and Placement Program to see what opportunities await.